 If the answer to this question is no, there is no need to complete further questions under this section.

-Neither Shalom, nor any entity with a qualifying ownership interest in Shalom, is submitting any other applications in either of this year's concurrent review cycles.
+Shalom, nor any entity with a qualifying ownership interest in Shalom, anticipates submitting any other applications in this year's concurrent review cycles.

-Exhibit 1 Facility List
+Exhibit 1 Hospice Agency List